 Displaying microcontroller information is less practical due to the visual styles and limited data formats.

-• A "state indicator" LED element supports up to 8 different colors
+element supports up to 8 different colorsthe

-• the RGB LED indicator supports configurable red, green, blue and alpha channel displays.
+indicator supports configurable red, green, blue and alpha channel displays.The

-• The linear level and Linear division level elements are essentially the same
+level elements are essentially the sameCircular bar

-• Int8, Int16 and Float types are supported,
+elements are the most customisation elements:- Int8, Int16 and Float types are supported,

-• Orientation and angular range can be configured,
+- Orientation and angular range can be configured,

-• Up to 4 configurable color zones with custom start/end values,
+- Up to 4 configurable color zones with custom start/end values,

-• Thickness and colours are configurable.
+- Thickness and colours are configurable.

-• Text string can display a character array of fixed maximum length
+can display a character array of fixed maximum lengthOnline graph

-• The web builder doesn't allow for setting the x-axis or y-axis ranges.
+supports up to 10 float variables with configurable colors and legend.- The web builder doesn't allow for setting the x-axis or y-axis ranges.

-• Multi-touch and long-press controls in the app can be used to roughly configure the timespan and vertical axis.
+- Multi-touch and long-press controls in the app can be used to roughly configure the timespan and vertical axis.

-• The web interface doesn't provide any preview or control for the sound component, and finding the identifier for different sound clips is hidden in the app's settings menu.
+will play a sound when the identifier value matches one of the sounds viewable in the app.- The web interface doesn't provide any preview or control for the sound component, and finding the identifier for different sound clips is hidden in the app's settings menu.

 Mobile App